hyperledger-archives/fabric/README.md

 ```

 The **peer** command will run peer process.
 You can then use the other commands to interact with this peer process.
 For example, status will show the peer status.

+## Test

+To run all tests, in one window, run `./obc-peer peer`.
+In a second window

+    cd $GOPATH/src/openblockchain/obc-peer
+    go test hub.jazz.net/openchain-peer/...

+To run a specific test use the `-run RE` flag where RE is a regular expression that matches the test name.
+To run tests with verbose output use the `-v` flag.

 ## Configuration